 Cryptocurrencies may be an online trend, but they also generate a rather high carbon footprint.
-With the world looking for ways to be more environmentally friendly, it makes sense that cryptocurrencies will eventually need to fall in line.
+With the world looking for ways to be more environmentally friendly and build a sustainable future, it makes sense that cryptocurrencies will eventually need to fall in line.

 Investors, the general public, and regulators are raising the alarm when it comes to how much resources are being used for crypto mining.

-As a result, the trend towards green cryptocurrencies has increased in recent investment cycles.
+As a result, the trend towards environmentally-friendly cryptocurrencies has increased in recent investment cycles.

 The most prolific consumer of energy is bitcoin, so much so that Elon Musk has even removed Bitcoin crypto as a payment method for his electric cars.